 Other Frequently Asked Questions

 Bell peppers can be great for your pup, but as with all things, test in moderation.
 Start off with smaller amounts, and gradually work your way up to higher amounts if you feel your pup enjoys them.
-If they do, you can have a vegetable that will pair with dry kibbles and other types of food, giving your dog the antioxidant boost they need to live a long and healthy life.
+If they do, you’ll have a new vegetable that will pair well with your premium dog food formula.
+This will help provide your pup the additional natural antioxidant boost they need to live a long and healthy life.